 One-hundred-and-sixty spectacular and scientifically significant color photos from around the world, dozens of clarifying graphics, and coherent explanations document the sky’s glorious artistry in an eye-opening, mind-expanding visual tour.
 And with simple prose, Herd explains the conditions that produce these everyday phenomena, as well as rarer sights such as auroras, halos, mirages, arcs, and moon bows.
 The subject is complex, but Herd provides a clear and accessible tour for armchair voyagers.
 His approach reveals his own awe and wonder at the sky’s glorious, ever-changing palette and challenges the reader’s “sky literacy.”
 He also provides tips on the best ways to predict, locate, observe, and photograph these spectacles.

-Above: a creased and puckered auroral curtain sheathes the zenith in clear and very cold air over Fairbanks, Alaska.
-A three-second exposure by photographer Jan Curtis preserved its stark loveliness.
-Below, from left to right: iridescence through rocket exhaust; negative lightning barrage; mock mirage green flash; glory phenomena surrounding an airplane’s shadow
+Left: a creased and puckered auroral curtain sheathes the zenith in clear and very cold air over Fairbanks, Alaska.
+A three-second exposure by photographer Jan Curtis preserved its stark loveliness.240 pages hardcover Harry N. Abram Books ISBN: 0-8109-9397-X Below from left to right: iridescence through rocket exhaust; negative lightning barrage; mock mirage green flash; glory phenomena surrounding an airplane’s shadow